exercism/java/concepts/for-loops/introduction.md

 ```

 The `test` expression tests if the loop should end.
-If it evaluates to true, the body and then the update expression will be executed.
+If it evaluates to `true`, the body and then the update expression will be executed.
-If it evaluates to false, neither the body nor the update statement will be executed and execution resumes after the loop's closing bracket.
+If it evaluates to `false`, neither the body nor the update statement will be executed and execution resumes after the loop's closing bracket.
 Typically it checks the variable assigned in the initialization block.
 For example: